 - software solutions for content marketing success

 Tip 11: Understand Latent Semantic IndexingLatent Semantic Indexing refers to the way search engines look for relevant themes on web pages, rather than just keyword densities.
 According to long-time SEO expert Bruce Clay:

 In latent semantic indexing, Google sorts sites on the frequency of a variety of terms and key phrases linked together instead of on the frequency of a single term.
 Though your text content should include your main keyword or phrase, the content should never focus solely on that keyword or phrase.
 There is a possibility that Google may see the page as being over-optimized and penalties or a dip in rankings may result.In other words, use synonyms and phrasing variations of your primary keyword.
 Don't just repeat your primary keyword ad nauseam.
 This will look redundant and spammy both to readers and search engines alike.

 Tip 12: Write For People First, And For Search Engines SecondAlways write content with your audience in mind.
 If something sounds overly mechanical and over-optimized for search engines, readers will notice.
 This means you need to avoid keyword stuffing.
 Don't stick keywords everywhere possible in your post.
 Instead, spread them out naturally throughout your post.
 Odds are, you'll include long tail keywords naturally as you write anyway.

-“Read more to learn how to make this excellent burrito recipe at home."
+"Learn how to make this excellent burrito recipe at home."

 One of these sentences reads clearly and includes the primary keyword in a useful way.
 The other sounds unnatural and over-optimized.

 Tip 14: Understand The Importance Of Unique Content For SEOSEO experts have been telling people to create unique content for years.
 However, they don't always follow up with what "unique content" really means.
 When it comes to content marketing and SEO, unique content:

 - Includes original verbiage that isn't duplicated elsewhere on the Web.
 Duplicate content is classified as content that is exactly the same or extremely similar.